siemens/ix/packages/documentation/docs/getting-started-for-designers.md

 <!-- # Getting started -->

 <!-- <div style={{ width: '30%', marginBottom: '2rem', color: 'var(--theme-color-contrast-text)'}}>
-Working with Core UI is really simple – just follow the steps below and you will be ready to build great Apps!
+Working with Core UI is really simple – just follow the steps below and you will be ready to build great apps!
 </div>

 <CardList>